 - Coordination with BATA Next Wave Transit Master Plan (TMP): Completion of the BATA TMP in October of 2022 has outlined a path forward for BATA as they continue to expand and evolve with the changing patterns of the Traverse Area, and to meet the demands of transit users both within and outside of the MPA boundary.
-Linking the TMP to Transportation Plans of the MPO allows for integration of strategies to be shared between the planning documents and to incorporate desired improvements and projects of BATA within the alternatives of the MPO Transportation Plans. - Coordination with North Region Active Trans- portation Plan: Networks Northwest has undertaken the Active Transportation Planning Process in coordination with the Northeast Michigan Council of Governments and under the authorization of the Michigan Department of Transportation.
-The planning area encompasses the entirety of the Northern Lower Peninsula of Michigan, with Networks North- west responsible for their planning region of the ten counties of Northwest Michigan.
-Planning for non-motorized use (sidewalks, paths, bike-lanes, cross-walks, etc.) fits within the needs of the MPO and coordination of likely potential improvements desired within the MPA can be cross-referenced and link to the plan strategies for the MPO Transportation Plans.
-The North Region Active Transportation Plan is to be completed late 2024 - early 2025. - Coordination with local unit plans: Local unit Master Plans, Recreation Plans, Corridor Plans and other comprehensive planning documents are important to the MPO Transportation Plans.
+Linking the TMP to Transportation Plans of the MPO allows for integration of strategies to be shared between the planning documents and to incorporate desired improvements and projects of BATA within the alternatives of the MPO Transportation Plans. - The North Region Active Transportation Plan, completed in 2025, was developed through a coordinated process led by Networks Northwest in partnership with the Northeast Michigan Council of Governments and under the authorization of the Michigan Department of Transportation.
+The plan covers the entire Northern Lower Peninsula, with Networks Northwest responsible for the ten-county northwest portion of the region.
+The plan provides a comprehensive assessment of non-motorized infrastructure needs and identifies regionally significant strategies and improvements related to sidewalks, shared-use paths, bike lanes, crosswalks, and other active transportation facilities.
+Coordination between the Metropolitan Transportation Plan (MTP) and the North Region Active Transportation Plan ensures consistency in identifying and prioritizing non-motorized investments within the Metropolitan Planning Area (MPA) and supports integration of active transportation within the MPO's longrange planning framework.

+• Coordination with local unit plans: Local unit Master Plans, Recreation Plans, Corridor Plans and other comprehensive planning documents are important to coordinate with and include in reference to the MPO Transportation Plans.
 Projecting future densities, use intensity, build- out scenarios and desired improvements in relation to transportation infrastructure are strategies often outlined within local unit planning documents.
 The MPO staff will include and reference strategies from local planning documents as appropriate to the Transportation Plans to be developed.